cal-weng/terminus/docs/manual/olares/controlhub/manage-resource.md

 ## Resources view

-Beyond namespace-specific entries, you can also view resource configurations by type through the **Resources** section.
+Beyond namespace-specific entries, you can also view resource configurations by type in the **Resources** section.
 This section aggregates cluster resources by category, providing cross-namespace comparison and cluster-level troubleshooting.
 Supported types include:

 | Resource type   | Description                                                                     | Common use cases                                        |
 |-----------------|---------------------------------------------------------------------------------|---------------------------------------------------------|